marcusgia2505/classEx_doc/docs/Programming.rst

 	**Function** retrieves corresponding subject IDs to participant IDs.

-	**Returns** an array with the internal participant ID as index and the respective subjectID.
-With no participants it returns an empty array.
+	**Returns** an array with the internal participant ID as index and the respective subject ID.
+With no participants, it returns an empty array.

 ----